northstowekarate/northstowekarate.github.io/posts/2026/events/03-14-jske-spring-course/index.md

 ## Who should attend
 Open to all JSKE members, from beginners through senior grades — instructors tailor sessions to provide useful technical detail at multiple levels.
 You must have a valid license.

+### Grading Assessment
+Those wishing to grade this year should make every effort to attend.
+There will be a grading assessment.
+You will be able to get advice from senior grades about your readiness for taking a dan grade.

 ## Travel & facilities
 University of Hertfordshire Sports Village has on-site parking and refreshments.